hhkaos/awesome-arcgis/arcgis/products/esri-redistricting/README.md

 > **Important**: Available in the U.S. only

-It provides comprehensive tools for plan creation, management, visualization, editing, and collaboration.
+It is a premium app that provides comprehensive tools for plan creation, management, visualization, editing, and collaboration.

 Learn more at: [esri.com/en-us/arcgis/products/esri-redistricting](https://www.esri.com/en-us/arcgis/products/esri-redistricting/overview)